 working papers

-We study the implications of a ‘dual mandate’ of price and output stability in a heterogeneous agent New Keynesian (HANK) economy where fiscal policy is committed to satisfying the present value government budget constraint at all times.
-In this …
+We study the implications of a ‘dual mandate’ of price and output stability in a heterogeneous agent New Keynesian economy where fiscal policy is set in nominal terms.
+Specifically, the government controls the quantity of nominal debt, enabling price …

 A tail of labor supply and a tale of monetary policy